-The Future of Humanity Institute is launching a Research Scholars Programme, likely to start in October 2018.
+The Future of Humanity Institute’s Research Scholars Programme launched in October 2018.
 It is a selective, two-year research programme, with lots of latitude for exploration as well as significant training and support elements.
 Each year we will offer around six salaried positions to early-career researchers who aim to answer questions that shed light on the big-picture questions critical to humanity’s wellbeing.

 Humanity today may be in a position to affect the long-term future: whether and how intelligence spreads through the universe, and what use it makes of it.
 Working out which actions in the world are particularly valuable for the long-term — and working out how we should think about this — are hard but crucial topics.
 They are studied within the Future of Humanity Institute under the name macrostrategy.
 We think a robust understanding of macrostrategic considerations helps people undertake better (for the long-term) projects and make better (for the long-term) decisions at many different scales.